Book details

 Description

-Every night, without effort or intention, we are sent messages.
-From the deepest Self, from the unconscious, from whatever name you give to the intelligence that moves beneath waking life.
-Most of us wake and let them dissolve with the light — chasing the day's answers in the day's noise, never knowing that the answers arrived hours earlier, wrapped in image and symbol and the strange grammar of sleep.
-Night Flights is an invitation to read the postcards.
-In this second book from poet and psychotherapist Valerie Johns, dreams become the primary text — not metaphor, not decoration, but direct transmission from the psyche.
-Each poem arises from an actual dream, documented over years in the dream journal that began during the pandemic and grew until it had become, without fully intending it, a book.
-Massive serpents and tiny hidden birds.
-Beloved horses who died and return in dreams to say I will be here, waiting for you.
+Every night, without effort or intention, we receive messages — from the unconscious, from whatever intelligence moves beneath waking life.
+Most of us let them vanish each morning.
+Night Flights is an invitation to read the postcards psyche has sent.
+In this second book from poet and psychotherapist Valerie Johns, dreams become the primary text — not metaphor, not decoration, but direct transmission from the soul.
+Massive serpents and hidden birds.
+Beloved horses who died and return.
 Dead friends riding shotgun.
-Fat ladies hanging in trees demanding tending.
-Aliens dying in bathrooms.
-Love fracturing, reforming, fracturing again.
-The shadow self — not fled, not interpreted from a safe clinical distance, but met, sat with, tended, and allowed to speak.
-Guided by Jung, Buddhism, and Hindu mythology, and accompanied by the Vagabond Poet Samuel Beckett as a kind of Virgil through the underworld, Johns moves through the full territory of a psyche that has earned its complexity: pre-verbal trauma and its long reach, the conflation of eroticism with violation, the repeated excavations we perform on our pasts until integration becomes possible, aging and the refusal to yield to its cultural diminishments, collective suffering and feminist consciousness, and always — the animals.
-The horses and dogs who have died and who return in the dreamtime to reassure us that love does not end with a body.
-Where her debut poetic memoir Ashes in the Milk was the descent — the hard, necessary finding of language for wounds that arrived before language existed — Night Flights is what becomes possible on the other side.
-Not consolation.
-Not resolution.
-Something more alive than either: the luxurious knowing of the deepest Self without fear.
-In the book's final movement, Johns writes: I am ascending… I wake smiling, yet again / and stretch myself out into my life.
-This is a book structured like dreaming itself — fractal, associative, embodied — each poem containing the whole: trauma and tenderness, rage and devotion, terror and beauty repeating at different scales.
-It is Jungian work in its raw state: not theory, not interpretation, but psyche speaking for itself in images sharp enough to cut.
-It is also, unexpectedly, often darkly funny.
-Johns is a therapist who knows how to sit with shadow, and a dreamer who refuses to dominate it.
-She pauses, asks questions, listens, and tells the truth with a bluntness that startles and liberates.
+The shadow self — not fled from, but met, sat with, and allowed to speak.
+Guided by Jung, Buddhism, and myth — with dream ally Samuel Beckett as Virgil through the underworld — Johns moves through the full territory of a psyche that has earned its complexity: pre-verbal trauma, eroticism and violation, feminist consciousness, aging, and always the animals.
+Where Ashes in the Milk was the descent, Night Flights is what becomes possible on the other side.
+Something alive: the knowing of the deepest Self without fear.
+Fractal, associative, embodied — and unexpectedly, often darkly funny.
 Night Flights is dedicated: For anyone who goes to sleep at night.
-The dedication is the whole argument.
-The dreaming life belongs to everyone — and in these pages, Valerie Johns shows what becomes possible when we finally stop letting it go.
+It's an invitation to know yourself.
 Advance Praise "We are being built as we sleep… Valerie Johns has written a brave and honest collection of poems, each based on a dream she has had, each honoring the vast gifts and challenges our unconscious minds offer us if we have the courage and stamina and determination to plumb them and take their messages seriously.
-Johns — whose understanding is deeply inspired by Jung and Buddhism and Hindu mythology as well as by history, feminism, and collective suffering — confronts her Shadow and engages with it.
+Johns — whose understanding is deeply inspired by Jung and Buddhism confronts her Shadow and engages with it.
 Despite the impulses to run away that arise over and over, Johns does not look away from pain or loss.
 As Rilke wrote, 'Let everything happen to you: beauty and terror.'
 Johns allows that.
 Read them, resonate with them, and stretch yourself out into your life." — Anita Barrows, poet, psychologist, professor

 Read more